spikedoanz/spikedoanz.github.io/content/anime-reviews.md

 ---
 > this page contains a compilation of my anime reviews. it is compiled from my [myanimelist](https://myanimelist.net/profile/spikedoanzz). reviews are sorted by rating, then alphabetically within ratings.
+>
+> many of the factors impacting my reviews are largely external to the shows themselves. all are excellent in their own right, but the best are often colored by the when and where they found me.
 ---

 ## 10/10
+---
+>excellent shows that are at once deeply though provoking, personally, and culturally foundational.
 ---

 * Akira
 * Cowboy Bebop
 * [Horimiya](#horimiya)